kerwanp/girouette/README.md

 # Girouette

-> An AdonisJS package allowing decorator-based routing.
+> Elegant decorator-based routing for AdonisJS v6

+## Introduction

+Girouette provides a beautiful, fluent API for defining your AdonisJS routes using decorators.
+By bringing route definitions closer to your controller methods, Girouette makes your application's routing more intuitive and maintainable.

 ## Installation

+You can install Girouette via the AdonisJS CLI:

 ```bash
 node ace add @softwarecitadel/girouette
 ```

-## Usage

-Girouette allows you to define routes using decorators in your AdonisJS v6 controllers.
-This approach can make your route definitions more intuitive and keep them close to your controller methods.

-### Basic Usage
+## Basic Routing

-To use Girouette decorators, import them in your controller file:
+After installation, you can start using decorators to define your routes.
+Import the decorators you need in your controller:

 ```typescript
 import {